CKHarwood/dotfiles/README.md

 # dotfiles
-My dotfiles are stored here and then symlinked or hard linked into the appropriate path directories.
+Dotfiles are stored here and hard linked to the appropriate path directories where possible.
+In some cases it is necessary to copy files over and keep them in sync manually.

 # .bashrc
-## Create custom aliases:
+Minor bugfixes and color support.

+## Custom aliases

 ll: List all files in long format with forward slashes indicating subfolders (ls -alF)
 ls: List all files except . and .. (ls -A)